 The second note following subsection 5-34(1) provides that examples of types of animals are cattle, bison or goats.

-Subsection 5-34(2) clarifies, for the avoidance of doubt, that a kind of prescribed meat or meat products are not derived from the type of animal they purport to be derived from if meat or meat derived from another type of animal within the ordinary meaning of animal) are substituted wholly or partly for the relevant meat or meat product.
+Subsection 5-34(2) clarifies, for the avoidance of doubt, that a kind of prescribed meat or meat products are not derived from the type of animal they purport to be derived from if meat or meat derived from another type of animal (within the ordinary meaning of animal) are substituted wholly or partly for the relevant meat or meat product.
 For example, veal meat cannot be substituted with lamb meat in any circumstance.

 5-35 Integrity and identification—Halal meat